nikolaospapagiannis/vscode/docs/MULTI_PROVIDER_FRAMEWORK.md

 This document describes the architecture, components, and usage of the Multi-Provider Framework.

+> **Implementation Note**: The ExAI project currently has two AI provider implementations:
+> 1. **Enhanced Implementation** (`/common/aiProviders/`) - This is the current standard implementation with advanced features like provider selection strategies, streaming responses, and VS Code integration. **Use this implementation for all new development.**
+> 2. **Legacy Implementation** (`/common/ai/`) - An earlier implementation with a simpler interface.
+This implementation is being phased out and should not be used for new development.
+>
+> The documentation below describes the Enhanced Implementation.

 ## Architecture

 The Multi-Provider Framework follows a layered architecture: